arangodb/docs/3.11/programs-arangod-ldap.md

     needed!
 It is, however, allowed to leave both empty, but then the LDAP server must be readable with anonymous access.
   - `--ldap.refresh-rate` is a floating point value in seconds.
-The default is 300, which means that ArangoDB will refresh the authorization information for authenticated users after at most 5 minutes.
-This means that changes in the LDAP server like removed users or added or removed roles for a user will be effective after at most 5 minutes.
+The default is 300, which means that ArangoDB refreshes the authorization information for authenticated users after at most 5 minutes.
+This means that changes in the LDAP server like removed users or added or removed roles for a user are effective after at most 5 minutes.

 Note that the `--ldap.server` and `--ldap.port` options can